Online Marketing Tools

 Posted

-This article uses Social Media as an example, but these tactics for establishing SMART Goals can be applied to any marketing plan.
+This article uses social media as an example, but these tactics for establishing SMART goals can be applied to any marketing plan.

 Where to start?

-Twitter Analytics (free with your account)
+Tip: Twitter Analytics is ree with your account.

 SMART is an acronym that represents a framework for creating effective goals.
-It stands for five qualities your goals should have.
-They should be specific, measurable, achievable, relevant, and time-bound
+It stands for five qualities your goals should have: They should be specific, measurable, achievable, relevant, and time-bound

 Examples of Social Media SMART Goals

-Here are some other examples of SMART GOALS for an environmental non-profit
+Here are some other examples of SMART GOALS for an environmental non-profit organization:

 (download Social Media Goals T